taguinara/taguinara/README.md

 - 👩🏽‍💻 I currently work as a librarian at Aneel.

-- 💡 Since the beginning of 2020 I've been studying to improve my knowledge in HTML, CSS, Javascript.
+- 💡 Since the beginning of 2020 I've been studying to improve my knowledge in HTML, CSS, JavaScript.
 And I'm also a student of Data Science and Artificial Intelligence.

 ### 💻 Social network